goyek/goyek/README.md

 Do this by assigning the [`RegisteredParam`](https://pkg.go.dev/github.com/goyek/goyek#RegisteredParam) instance from the registration result to the [`Task.Params`](https://pkg.go.dev/github.com/goyek/goyek#Task.Params) field.
 If a task tries to retrieve the value from an unregistered parameter, the task will fail.

-When registration is done, the task's action can retrieve the parameter value using the `Get(*TF)` method from the registration result instance during the task's `Action` execution.
+When registration is done, the task's action can retrieve the parameter value using the `Get(*A)` method from the registration result instance during the task's `Action` execution.

 See [examples/parameters/main.go](examples/parameters/main.go) for a detailed example.